Nolan Gorman Player Props: Cardinals vs. Diamondbacks

 Nolan Gorman At The Plate

-- Gorman has 16 hits, which is tops among St. Louis hitters this season, while batting .333 with eight extra-base hits.
+- Gorman leads St. Louis in total hits (17) this season while batting .333 with eight extra-base hits.

-- Among the qualified hitters in baseball, he ranks 24th in batting average, 17th in on-base percentage, and seventh in slugging.
+- Among qualified hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 19th, and he is eighth in the league in slugging.

+- Gorman enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .368.

-- Gorman has driven home a run in eight games this season (57.1%), including more than one RBI in 28.6% of his games and producing three or more of his team's runs on one occasion..
+- Gorman has driven home a run in eight games this year (53.3%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on one occasion..

-- In four of 14 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this year (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.